WebAssembly/component-model/design/mvp/Explainer.md

 ### Canonical Definitions

+From the perspective of Core WebAssembly running inside a component, the Component Model is an [Embedding].
+As such, the Component Model defines the Core WebAssembly imports passed to [`module_instantiate`] and how Core WebAssembly exports are called via [`func_invoke`].
+This allows the Component Model to specify how core modules are linked together (as shown above) but it also allows the Component Model to arbitrarily synthesize Core WebAssembly functions (via [`func_alloc`]) that are imported by Core WebAssembly.
+These synthetic core functions are created via one of several *canonical definitions* defined below.

+#### Canonical ABI

 To implement or call a component-level function, we need to cross a shared-nothing boundary.
 Traditionally, this problem is solved by defining a serialization format.
 The Component Model MVP uses roughly this same approach,